OpenVPN/openvpn3-linux/README.md

 SELinux, the D-Bus daemon is not allowed to pass file descriptors related to `/dev/net/tun`.

-The openvpn3-linux project ships atwo SELinux policy modules, which will be installed in `/usr/share/selinux/packages` **if** the `./configure` script can locate the SELinux policy development files.
+The openvpn3-linux project ships two SELinux policy modules, which will be installed in `/usr/share/selinux/packages` **if** the `./configure` script can locate the SELinux policy development files.
 On RHEL/Fedora the development files are located under `/usr/share/selinux/devel` and provided by the